Russia's finance ministry places $2.4bn of OFZ bonds, 2020 sales tip over $14bn

-Russia's finance ministry continued to place record-high volumes of OFZ bonds on weekly auctions, selling RUB170bn ($2.4bn) worth of federal bonds in three issues at a total demand of over RUB230bn ($3.2bn) this week.
+Russia's finance ministry continued to place record-high volumes of OFZ bonds on weekly auctions, selling RUB170bn ($2.4bn) worth of federal bonds in three issues to meet a total demand of over RUB230bn ($3.2bn) this week.

-As reported by bne IntelliNews, on strong guidance from the Central Bank of Russia (CBR) for monetary easing demand for OFZ bonds increased despite coronavirus volatility.
+As reported by bne IntelliNews, on strong guidance from the Central Bank of Russia (CBR) for monetary easing, demand for OFZ bonds increased despite coronavirus (COVID-19) volatility.

-Russia’s domestic treasury bills have held up well in the crisis and after an initial sell off demand for the bonds have remained strong amongst foreign investors, who see Russia as something of a safe haven thanks to its rock solid macro-fundamentals.
+Russia’s domestic treasury bills have held up well in the crisis and after an initial sell-off, demand for the bonds has remained strong amongst foreign investors, who see Russia as something of a safe haven thanks to its rock-solid macro-fundamentals.

-Foreign investors held a total of RUB3,185bn in March, or 34.1% of the total outstanding bonds, close to the all time high of 34.5% set in April 2018, when they held a total of RUB2,351bn.
+Foreign investors held a total of RUB3,185bn in March, or 34.1% of the total outstanding bonds, close to the all-time high of 34.5% set in April 2018, when they held a total of RUB2,351bn.

-However, in April foreign investors sold circa RUB300bn worth of OFZ taking their total down to RUB2,892bn from a total of RUB9,130bn outstanding bonds that remained unchanged month-on-month, or 31.7% of the total.
-Despite the sell off foreign investors still held more OFZ than they did at the start of the year, when they owned a total of RUB2,850bn.
+However, in April foreign investors sold circa RUB300bn worth of OFZ, taking their total down to RUB2,892bn from a total of RUB9,130bn outstanding bonds that remained unchanged month on month, or 31.7% of the total.
+Despite the sell-off, foreign investors still held more OFZ than they did at the start of the year, when they owned a total of RUB2,850bn.

-Analyst say that the domestic OFZ market has stabilised now after the initial shock of the double whammy of an oil shock and a pandemic stop-shock to the economy has worn off.
+Analyst say that the domestic OFZ market has stabilised now that the initial shock of the double whammy of an oil shock and a pandemic stop-shock to the economy has worn off.

-“Looking at foreign participation in OFZ, local currency government bonds, after the initial globally-driven $4.0bn sell-off in March, foreign investors seem to have bought $0.7bn in April (non-residents bought around 20% of new placements), reflecting continued confidence in Russia's macro stability indicators (public debt of 12-13% GDP, liquid FX fiscal reserves of around 10% GDP), relatively high real rates, dovish CBR guidance, and lack of negative sanction newsflow,” VTB Capital (VTBC) said in a note.
+“Looking at foreign participation in OFZ, local currency government bonds, after the initial globally driven $4.0bn sell-off in March, foreign investors seem to have bought $0.7bn in April (non-residents bought around 20% of new placements), reflecting continued confidence in Russia's macro stability indicators (public debt of 12-13% GDP, liquid FX fiscal reserves of around 10% GDP), relatively high real rates, dovish CBR guidance and lack of negative sanction newsflow,” VTB Capital (VTBC) said in a note.

-The appeal of the domestic market to foreigners is important as although the government posted a surprising triple surplus in April – trade ($3.8bn), current account ($1.8bn) and federal budget (0.2%) – the federal budget is expected to end this year with a 6%-8% of GDP deficit this year.
+The appeal of the domestic market to foreigners is important, as although the government posted a surprising triple surplus in April – trade ($3.8bn), current account ($1.8bn) and federal budget (0.2%) – the federal budget is expected to end this year with a 6%-8% GDP deficit.
 While that can be entirely covered from the RUB9 trillion (c.9% GDP) in the National Welfare Fund (NWF), the ever prudent Ministry of Finance is expected to tap the OFZ market to cover some of the shortfall in order to preserve the funds in the NWF to deal with future shocks.
 The Ministry of Finance has said it will double borrowing in the domestic market to something like RUB4 trillion this year.

 Russia could need up to RUB2 trillion ($27bn) of additional state borrowing for the federal budget in 2020, First Deputy Prime Minister Andrei Belousov told the press, as cited by Reuters on April 23.
 As reported by bne IntelliNews, policymakers and analysts argued that given its strong external position Russia can afford to borrow to finance an adequate response to the coronavirus (COVID-19) crisis.